DikheetaNath/ISS_Location_Notifier/README.md

 - Inspired by the enthusiasm of space watchers worldwide.

 ## Note
-- Fill all the placeholders (your mail, password).
+- Fill all the placeholders (your mail, password) for the code to work.
-- default smtp is set for gmail account.
-Find the smtp for your email [here](https://sendgrid.com/en-us/blog/what-is-an-smtp-server).
+- default smtp server is set for gmail account.
+Find the smtp server for your email [here](https://sendgrid.com/en-us/blog/what-is-an-smtp-server).